Crissunn/Crissassun/README.md

 ## Language

-- Spanish native
+- Native Spanish speaker
-- English no native
+- English as a non-native language